-Outside of Microsoft Word, both Windows and Mac OS X can generate dashes using certain keyboard shortcuts.
+Outside of Microsoft Word, both Windows and Mac OS can generate dashes using certain keyboard shortcuts.

-For an em dash, press option+shift+hyphen.
+For an em dash in Mac OS, press option+shift+hyphen.
 For an en dash, press option+hyphen.

-For an em dash, hold down the alt key and type 0151 on the numeric keyboard.
+For an em dash in Windows, hold down the alt key and type 0151 on the numeric keyboard.
 For an en dash, hold down the alt key and type 0150.